voodoo15/React-Shopping-Cart-Button-Example/README.md

 ## To Fix

 * Will need to add a '-' button to decrease the counter (done)
-* Add a '+' button to the counters component to add new counter components
+* Add an 'add' button to the counters component to add new counter components (done)
 * Add a message when there are no counter components on the list

 ## demo URL